Hiring bias occurs when only one kind of voice sits at the table where important decisions are made.

 Alberta-based gas company Transalta stands as a solid example of a large, traditional business that was able to overcome odds and transform its work culture into a progressive environment dedicated to building up employees with diverse backgrounds.
 With a female CEO at the helm, they report on their diversity and inclusion in their SEC filings and on their website and their performance is measured against these metrics.

-Making diversity and inclusion a priority is a necessity in 2021.
+Making diversity and inclusion a priority is a necessity.
 But don’t take it from us – Glassdoor reported that 76 percent of job seekers and employees today say a diverse workforce is an important factor when evaluating companies and job offers.

 And yet, overcoming subconscious biases is no small undertaking.